-Best Tire Pressure Gauge
+Best Tire Pressure Gauge of 2021

 The digital readout is a reasonable size, but it can still be hard on the eyes.
 You usually have to pull it away from the tire and angle the rose-colored LCD toward you to read it.
 Cycling through unit options is also tricky.
 You have to press and hold the "wake up" button below the valve for several seconds.
 The Accutire is very light, but this makes it seem cheap.
 And, when it dies, the three alkaline LR44 1.5V coin batteries are a bit of a pain to switch out.
 Still, this is our favorite gauge in the review and the best option for most folks' glove box.